adavarski/UAP-POC/saas/k8s/Demo3-AutoML-MLFlof-SeldonCore/README.md

 ### Continuous Delivery for Machine Learning

+Note: New concepts like GitOps aim to completely manage the active configuration state directly with Git.
+GitOps, a process popularized by Weaveworks, is another trending concept within the scope of Kubernetes CI/CD.
+GitOps involves the use of applications reacting to git push events.
+GitOps focuses primarily on Kubernetes clusters matching the state described by configuration (www.weave.works/technologies/gitops/ ; www.gitops.tech/) residing in a Git repository.
+On a simplistic level, GitOps aims to replace kubectl apply with git push.
+Popular and well-supported GitOps implementations include ArgoCD, Flux, and Jenkins X, GitLab.

-### TODO:Continuous Delivery for Machine Learning: MLOps CI/CD --->  Jenkins CI/CD and Argo CD GitOps ---> Jenkins: Automate with MinIO(notifications/events:notify_webhook) + Jenkins(generic-webhook-trigger plugin)  && Argo CD (GitOps).
+### TODO:Continuous Delivery for Machine Learning: MLOps CI/CD
+- 1. Jenkins CI/CD
+- 2. Jenkins X (GitOps)
+- 2. GitLAb (GitOps)
+- 3. Argo CD (GitOps).

 ML CD High Level Overview: